johnshumon/pokedex/readme.md

 ### Dependencies

-Open up a terminal and move to the root of the project.
-Run the following.
+Open up a terminal, move to the root of the project, and execute the following commands:

 ```sh
 # shell will spawn a shell with the virtualenv activated.